thejano/laravel-filterable/README.md

 ## Usage

-To add the magic you should add only `hasFilterableTrait` to you model.
+To add the magic you should add only `hasFilterableTrait` to your model.

 ```php
 <?php